tensorflow/build/golang_install_guide/README.md

 # Golang Install Guide

-TensorFlow's old official docs for installing the (unsupported) Go bindings.
+Documentation for installing the Go bindings for Tensorflow.
-Needs an owner.

-Maintainer: @angerson (TensorFlow, SIG Build)
+Maintainer: @wamuir

 * * *

 **Important: TensorFlow for Go is no longer supported by the TensorFlow team.**

-**This guide is a mirror of the old official documentation and may not work.
-If you'd like to own this and keep it up-to-date, please file a PR!**

 # Install TensorFlow for Go